< Back to Previous

 By Florence the country has become hills and farms, and it is very hot on the train, so we shed layers.
 Cell phones ring all about us, and conversations, male and female, go on at different ranges of Italian.
 I stare at vast fields of artichokes in flower, crumbling stone houses, giant daisies so close to the track, hundreds of them golden yellow, that they brush against the train window.

 Our first Italian car rental is at the Pisa airport and, after a long Hertz check-in of forms and passports, etc., then a visit to the Pisa information booth, we take a rental-car bus to the lot.
 Large portions of pavement are flooded from recent rains.
-Our car is supposedly in 39, but only while unsuccessfully trying to get its trunk and doors to open by pressing on raised portion of the key do we realize the tiny silver Renault in 38 is responding.
+Our car is supposedly in 39, but while unsuccessfully trying to get its trunk and doors to open by pressing on rhw raised portion of the key do we realize the tiny silver Renault in 38 is responding.

 Every step of the way from there is excruciating and taxes our patience to the max.
 The lesson: You have to stay in the present; you have to treat everything as an experience.
 As our friend Kathy Glass warned, once you start traveling, you are no more significant than a bug.
+That’s true anyway, but traveling clarifies the matter.

 Lindy cannot get the gear into reverse, and her failed experiments have brought us gradually bumper to bumper with a facing car.
 We can go no further.
-Neither the dashboard nor the manual are any help, as they are both all written in Italian.
+Neither the dashboard nor the manual are any help, as they are both written in Italian.
 Starting to get freaked out, she leaves to seek help.
 There are no employees anywhere on this lot, nothing even close to an employee, but a young German heading to his car kindly stops and follows her back.
 It turns out there is a ring on the lever that has to be pulled for reverse; he demonstrates.
 He also gets the emergency brake off.

 After that rocky start, just for Lindy to get comfortable enough with the car to attempt the autostrada requires some circling in the airport lanes, pausing a couple of times to check the Italian dashboard and the directions (those at least are in English).
 We are hesitant to get on a highway of signs we can’t read when we don’t even know which way to go.
 We have both a marked map from Pisa Informazioni and line-by-line Mapquest-like directions from a representative of the villa that we have rented outside Lucca, but neither of these is much use in getting launched in the right direction because both ways look the same in Italian.
 Finally Lindy stops another car that, fortunately, has tourists also en route to Lucca, and they guess we turn to the right, towards Firenze.
 Whether that was a good or bad guess, I will never know, as we bailed after a half hour down A12.
 I think now that it was the right way, but we got cold feet.
 Here’s why:

 Once on the autostrada we encountered more than one conflicting road sign.
 Should we be going toward Genova or Pisa, Firenze or Milano?
 What happened to Viareggio and Massa, the first two road-signed towns toward which the villa directions say we are supposed to exit?
 Are we really on A12? (no signs).
 How far must we go on it to pick up A11 east toward Lucca?
+No wonder Giorgio stays home.

 We exited at a gas station and were told solely in gestures by a man who didn’t speak English that we were going in the wrong direction and to turn back.
 We accepted his gospel but, as we were heading to the next exit to get back on the highway in the other direction, Lindy suddenly worried that, with such negligible English, he didn’t get that we wanted the autostrada to Lucca and thus was sending us on the back road.
 Hurtling along, we suddenly didn’t know whether to go forward or back or what rules to apply.

 We decided to take the next exit and reevaluate our situation there.
-The ramp put us on a side road from which we could not make a U-turn back toward the highway because of a barrier and Italian no-entry signs (a simple dash).
+The ramp put us on a side road from which we could not make a U-turn back toward the highway because of a barrier and Italian no-entry signs (a definitive dash).
 We were going to give up again and go into a shopping center for directions when we suddenly saw a promising sign marked Genova, A11.
 We figured that, once we got turned around, we would take that, for it contained two of the major items from our instructions, Genova and A11.

-When we did find a spot for a U-turn, it took nearly five minutes to dare it because of heavy traffic.
+When we did find a spot for a U-turn, it took nearly five minutes to try it because of heavy traffic.
 Then, returning toward the highway, we were targeting the Genova on-ramp but, despite my shout, Lindy turned left about thirty yards too soon, and we were suddenly on a tiny one-lane road alongside a canal with cars and huge trucks coming the other way.

-Lindy had to squeeze onto the shoulder again and again to avoid oncoming traffic, and the drop into the canal was steep and terrifying.
+Lindy had to squeeze onto the shoulder again and again to avoid oncoming traffic, and the drop into the canal was steep.
 Other than our narrow carpet of concrete, the so-called road, there were only narrower bridges over the canal, perpendicular to it, and our sole option—to back into or out of one of them—was thwarted because, after the first, which we didn’t react to in time, they were all blocked by chains.

-Finally we found a turnaround and, dodging some monster trucks with our wheels just off the slide and our hearts pounding, we came back to where we had made the disastrous left, but we couldn’t cross the road and continue in our same direction because of a no-entry sign, so we had to complete the same two-kilometer loop and the same U-turn all over again, finally getting onto the Genova road, which turned out to be the highway we were just on but going in the opposite direction, back toward the aeropuerto, back in the direction suggested by the man at the gas station.
-Could this be right?
 We were now debating the matter vis a vis three competing sets of directions (counting the gas-station guy), when we approached an exit marked Pisa Nord, a key landmark on our villa directions.
 I know now that, If we had taken it right then, we would have saved ourselves three hours, but we were so befuddled, we didn’t act.
 Instead we returned to the aeropuerto, got yelled at by a guard for trying to enter an incorrect lane, and then double-parked illegally.
 From there I ran back inside for a refresher in directions, praying Lindy wouldn’t be forced to move because then we would be truly not only marooned but separated in a foreign land.
 I didn’t even have my cell in my pocket.
 An hour and fifteen minutes had passed, and the best we could hope for was to get to start from scratch over again, better informed.

 The Informazioni lady had little patience for me this time.
 She was already being condescended to by an elderly British tourist who would not leave her position, so she interrupted him curtly to tell me that no one could get lost going from the aeropuerto to Lucca: “An idiot could find it.”
 I couldn’t tell whether that was an intended slur or an inaccurate stab at brusque English.

 I jumped back in the car, and we left the airport again.
 Almost at once we saw a sign to Viareggio and Massa, which had not been evident the first time.
 We abandoned what we thought we were going to do and swept into that turn.
-It was an okay choice in terms of geography and direction but not in terms of traffic and roads.
-Yes, we were supposed to go toward Viareggio, but on A12, not SS1.
+It was an okay choice in terms of geography and direction but not in terms of traffic and roads. es, we were supposed to go toward Viareggio, but on A12, not SS1.
 I finally abandoned the sparse schematic map and pulled out the Hertz road map for all of Italy and saw where we were, not only in our little maze but in relation to places like Turin and Ravenna.
 I understood for the first time that Viareggio and Massa were well past our destination, not immediate locales, just end points of trajectories.
 As I tracked our progress, I was satisfied at least that I knew for the first time where we were and where we were headed.
-It’s just that, having missed the highway by taking that turn at the airport, we were paralleling it.
+Having missed the highway by taking that turn at the airport, we were paralleling it.

 For an hour or so we had back roads and traffic jams and weren’t even really headed toward Lucca, just north toward A11 to Lucca the slow way, kilometer by kilometer.
 We crept through towns on SS1, from Miglianno to Terra del Lago Puccini.
 We were intending to make up for our earlier mistake and pick up A11 at Pisa Nord, but we never saw the Pisa Nord juncture and, overshooting Lucca and A11, ended up at Lago di Massaciocco from where we had to take SS439 to get back in the right direction.
 We were 23 kilometers from Lucca by then and crept along, east now, knowing that we would get there eventually.